-- a) Initial consultation to identify issues, concerns and areas of focus for the neighbourhood plan. - b) Collection of 'evidence' on the issues and potential options, ideas and strategies to be progressed through the Plan. - c) Production of and consultation on the 'Issues and Options'. - d) Drafting and consultation on a preferred strategy for the neighbourhood plan (current stage). - e) Review the neighbourhood plan to see whether it is general conformity with the strategic objectives of the development plan. - f) Testing the neighbourhood plan through an independent examination process. - g) Subjecting the neighbourhood plan to a local referendum. - Adopting the neighbourhood plan as a policy document if more than 50% of people vote 'yes' at the referendum.
+- a) Initial consultation to identify issues, concerns and areas of focus for the neighbourhood plan. - Collection of 'evidence' on the issues and potential options, ideas and strategies to be progressed through the Plan. - Production of and consultation on the 'Issues and Options'. - d) Drafting and consultation on a preferred strategy for the neighbourhood plan. - e) Review the neighbourhood plan to see whether it is general conformity with the strategic objectives of the development plan and prepare a version for presubmission consultation (current stage). - f) Submit and test the neighbourhood plan through an independent examination process. - Subjecting the neighbourhood plan to a local referendum. - h) Adopting ('making') the neighbourhood plan as a policy document if more than 50% of people vote 'yes' at the referendum.